Educational Approach & Services

 We encourage interested families to contact us through the easiest means available to them, whether that is our toll-free phone, fax, mail or e-mail.
 In many states, parents must file a “Notice of Intent” to homeschool; this usually involves a single visit to the office of your local public school district.
 Certain states require annual assessments, and we assist in this where possible.

+The first step after the initial teacher contact is, typically, diagnostic testing.
 The diagnostic testing can be accomplished in several ways: recent testing and/or a realistic appraisal of skill/equivalence levels in reading and math by parents and student are acceptable, or we can send you tests appropriate for your self-estimated level, which can be administered by the parent(s) or student.

 Upon enrollment, parents and students are assisted by their support teacher in designing their own classes through a form we call the Learning Contract.
-Although we encourage unstructured learning, and support freedom, creativity, and spontaneity in education, as well as “Unschooling,” our unique Learning Contract combines structure, for the documentation process, as well as flexibility for creative learning.
+Although we encourage unstructured learning, and support freedom, creativity, and spontaneity in education, as well as unschooling, our unique Learning Contract combines structure, for the documentation process, as well as flexibility for creative learning.

 Students will be given a wide range of subject areas in the various required and elective courses, and then presented with a variety of suggested resources and materials.
 However, students are empowered and encouraged to create and develop their own learning activities and resources; to add to or refine their learning contracts as an ongoing process; and to engage in and benefit from unplanned or spontaneous learning.